-The exercise will also include entry/ exit processes at the sea ports, which are crucial for growth of cruise tourism in the country.
+Ministry of Tourism will work with relevant agencies for undertaking periodic studies including monitoring of the processes through reputed professional agencies to benchmark against the best practices prevalent in advanced countries and identify areas of systemic and process improvement.
+The exercise will also include entry/exit processes at the sea ports, which are crucial for growth of cruise tourism in the country.

-8.4.
-E-Tourist VISA
+8.6.
+Expansion and liberalization of E-Tourist VISA